In this Section:

 Speak to your treating team about obtaining free nicotine replacement therapy during your visit, or support to help you quit.

 Hospital staff, with your doctor’s input, will decide when you are able to go home.
-We will let you know ahead of time so that you can arrange for someone to take you home or we can contact that person for you.
+We'll let you know ahead of time so that you can arrange for someone to take you home, or we can contact that person for you.

 Discharge time is usually 9am.
 If you can’t arrange for someone to collect you at this time, you may be asked to wait in the Transit Lounge where nursing staff can monitor you until you leave.

-Your doctor and nursing staff will make arrangements for any services that you need at home such as Meals-on-Wheels, home nursing, physiotherapy and rehabilitation, and they will advise you of these arrangements.
+If required, your doctor or nursing staff will arrange any services that you need at home such as Meals-on-Wheels, home nursing, physiotherapy and rehabilitation.

-Before you leave the hospital, please make sure that the people who will be looking after you at home know what they need to do.
-If you are in any doubt, ask the nursing staff to write out your treatment program.
+Before you leave the hospital, make sure that the people who'll be looking after you at home know what they need to do.
+If you're in any doubt, ask the nursing staff to write out your treatment program.

-If you are concerned about any aspect of returning home, please ask your nursing staff to arrange an appointment with a social worker.
+If you're concerned about any aspect of returning home, ask your nursing staff to arrange an appointment with a social worker.
 You should try to arrange this appointment as early as possible before you go home.

 This checklist may help you plan your discharge from hospital:

 Patients who are transferred to the Royal Talbot Rehabilitation Centre will be shown around when they arrive.